 A human right

 Gender Equality is a human right.
-It is a necessary foundation for a peaceful and sustainable world and advancing gender equality is critical to all areas of a healthy society.
+It is a necessary foundation for a peaceful and sustainable world and critical to forming a prosperous society.

 With less than a decade left to achieve the 2030 Agenda for Sustainable Development, it is crucial to ensure that every person has equal access to education, healthcare, decent work, a life free from discrimination and abuse, and representation in political and economic decision-making.

-Sri Lanka has made significant progress towards achieving gender equality.
-However, in the face of structural barriers and societal norms that perpetuate gender stereotypes, many women and girls continue to suffer discrimination and violence.
+The 2030 Agenda for Sustainable Development calls on all countries to step up efforts aimed at gender equality.
+Sri Lanka has made significant progress in its efforts, despite structural barriers and societal norms that perpetuate gender stereotypes being in place, forcing many women and girls to continue to suffer discrimination and violence.

 What we do